All Episodes

 It is a bad deal.

-There's no if-ands, buts about it.
+There's no ifs, ands, buts about it.

 But you may be right.

-He may end up signing and say, look, it's a bad deal, but I'm gonna pocket the money and I'm gonna declare the national emergency, and we're gonna go down that route because we know just they what you said earlier, Sean.
+He may end up signing and say, look, it's a bad deal, but I'm going to pocket the money and I'm going to declare the national emergency and we're going to go down that route because we know, just what you said earlier, Sean, we know the drug problem, what the president said last night, the drug problem, the gang problem, the human trafficking problem, it is a national emergency.

 Okay.

-Now they they they will see that, but they'll fight it in court, and this president was willing to fight back.
+Well, they will see that, but they'll fight it in court.

-The president is a fighter and he's going to fight.
+The president is a fighter, and he's going to fight.

 But here's the one area, and I very seldom disagree with you, Sean Hannity, but here's where I disagree with you today.